ojacquemart/vlilleChecker/README.md

 ## Greetings

 Thanks to [John Zmuda](http://thenounproject.com/rzmota/) for its great icon.
-His icon is used for the app launcher icon
+The icon is used for the app launcher icon.